AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/README.md

 <br />
 <br />
 <img src="https://github.com/AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/blob/main/Images/EnableHEC.png?raw=true" height="80%" width="80%"/> <br />
 By default, the HEC is disabled, so I need to enable it.
-I do this by selecting "Global Settings" and selecting "Enabled."
+I do this by selecting "Global Settings" and selecting "Enabled."<br />
 <br />
 <br />
 <img src="https://github.com/AndresPineda-CySec/Cowrie-and-Splunk-Honeypot-Threat-Analysis/blob/main/Images/ScConfirmHECisEnabkled.png?raw=true" height="80%" width="80%"/> <br />
-Once saved, I can see that the HEC is enabled.
+Once saved, I can see that the HEC is enabled.<br />